acucciniello/acucciniello.com/_posts/2017-06-30-Bespoken--tools-to-Mock-Alexa-Functionality-in-Tests.md

 ## Introduction

 Hey there!
 If you are like me, you wanted to add some unit tests to your alexa skills.
-The problem that always limited me was it seemed lke such a daunting task to have to mock so many different things on your own.
+The problem that always limited me was it seemed like such a daunting task to have to mock so many different things on your own.
 Luckily I have found an awesome package that allows for this: [bespoken-tools][bst]

 For this tutorial I am going to show you how I set up my testing in my [alexa-skill-boilerplate][ASB].
 We are going to use this as an example.
 As a side note we are using [mocha][mocha] as a testing framework and [chai][chai] as an assertion library.